Wisdom Behind The Wood #3: Why Black Cherry Is Our Most Underrated Wood

 Freshly Milled Cherry (Left) vs Aged Cherry (Right)

 The popularity of Black Cherry has waned in recent years.
 The main contributor is the excessive use of heavily dark-stained black cherry in furniture and kitchen cabinets of the 80s and 90s.
 Recently natural cherry has made a slight comeback for its warmth and beauty.
-Currently only about 8% of our orders are for cherry boards.
+Currently, only about 8% of our orders are for cherry boards.
 Of those 40% are our Butcher End Grain Cherry, 40% are our Carolina Cut End Grain Cherry, and 20% are our Big Block End Grain Cherry.
 The 16x22 Carolina Cut is an excellent daily driver and is prized by avid knife aficionados for how gentle it is on their prized knives.
 Due to the lower lumber prices it is currently our least expensive board even though it definitely isn’t an underdog when it comes to performance.
 The combination of a soft yet durable wood, its tight closed grain, and dimensional stability make cherry cutting boards an heirloom quality piece.

 If you want to get your hands on a black cherry board and see first hand everything I talked about we currently have 3 small seconds on sale: 513536, and 550.
-There are also a couple boards with cherry strips mixed in with other species as well here.
+There are also a couple of boards with cherry strips mixed in with other species as well here.

 About Nolan Russell